-A former Kashmiri armed rebel who obtained arms training in Afghanistan with the aim to fight Indian forces in the Himalayan Valley and stayed in Pakistan’s port city of Karachi for several years is currently running from pillar to post to own a small piece of land for his family on his return to Pulwama, his hometown in south Kashmir.
+A former Kashmiri militant who stayed in Pakistan’s port city of Karachi for several years is currently running from pillar to post to own a small piece of land for his family on his return to Pulwama, his hometown in south Kashmir.

 The 45-year-old Nisar Ahmad Khan from Newa in Pulwama returned home in 2012, hoping to benefit from the state government’s policy for rehabilitation of the armed rebels who were willing to eschew armed resistance and lead a normal life.

 The rehabilitation policy was structured by Omar Abdullah-led coalition government in November 2010.

 However, federal Minister of State for Home Kiren Rijiju in reply to a written question told the Indian Parliament (LoK Sabha) that “there is no proposal for general amnesty to the militants.”

 The BJP government in New Delhi has no plans to grant official pardon to the armed rebels in Jammu and Kashmir and Maoists who give up armed struggle, the Lok Sabha was informed on 2 January 2018.

 In this setting, will the Jammu & Kashmir government’s rehabilitation policy for former rebels prove effective?